Skip to content

 • the UI is unavailable

-• you want structured output for automation
+• you need structured output for automation

 • an agent needs context before changing anything